Select Page

 GOAL

-The SEVA Project is designed to provide support to families to increase and improve their advocacy skills for their child/youth with a disability.
+The SEVA Project provides support to families to increase and improve their advocacy skills for their child/youth with a disability.
 SEVAs serve as Peer Mentors and provide support to families at IEP meetings.
-SEVAs offer communication skills that may be helpful to parents as they develop and maintain partnerships with their child’s school.
+SEVAs offer communication skills that may be helpful to parents as they develop their capacity to advocate effectively for their children with special needs by fostering stronger, more collaborative relationships and partnerships with their child’s school district.

 Eligibility

-The project serves children with IEPs and families seeking inclusion and placement in the least restrictive environment.
+The project supports children with IEPs and families at the highest risk.
+Underserved families include:

-The SEVA does not support families who are currently working with an attorney/education advocate or in mediation and due process.
+The SEVA does not support families working with an attorney or /education advocate or those engaged in mediation and due process.

 OBJECTIVES